christianboily/HelloWorld/README.md

 # HelloWorld
-My trial depository .. is always improving ..
+My trial repository is always improving.
-Was done as preparation for morning session .. early one that is ..
+This was done as a preparation for my morning session, an early one that is.
-I suppose I can do this update, too.
+I suppose I can do this as an update, too.